rotationalio/rotational.io/content/en/blog/2023-02-07-building-a-raft-part-3.md

 	// This (very complicated) check is to make sure the following things are true before granting the vote:
 	//	1.
 This nodes current term is the same as the requester's term
 	//  2.
 This node hasn't voted for another candidate
 	//  3.
-The lastLogTerm and LastLogIndex of the requestor is at least up to date with this node's if s.currentTerm == in.Term && (s.votedFor == in.CandidateId || s.votedFor == "") &&
+The lastLogTerm and LastLogIndex of the requester is at least up to date with this node's if s.currentTerm == in.Term && (s.votedFor == in.CandidateId || s.votedFor == "") &&
 		(int(in.LastLogTerm) > lastLogTerm || (in.LastLogTerm == int32(lastLogTerm) &&
 			in.LastLogIndex >= int64(lastLogIndex))) {